 - 1.11 Although sport can provide significant opportunity to someone who is motivated to abuse, sport clubs can also offer a safe place for those experiencing abuse in a family or institutional setting outside sport. - 1.12 It is recognised that people who have regular contact with young people and others at risk are well-placed to notice signs of abuse.
 This is particularly important where a child or adult is unable or finds it difficult to recognise and/or share concerns and is reliant on adults to be alert to the possibility that they may be experiencing abuse. - 1.13 Effective information sharing is a vital part of safeguarding.
-While data protection law should not be seen as a barrier to sharing information where it is necessary to protect a child or adult at risk from harm, due regard must be given to ensuring personal information is shared in accordance the General Data Protection Regulation (GDPR) and the Data Protection Act 2018. - 1.14 All sports organisations have an important leadership role in embedding a no-tolerance approach towards all forms of abuse and taking steps to prevent other forms of harm which include: - Poor or unsafe practice; - Discrimination, harassment and victimization; - · Bullying or hazing; and - Extremism. - 1.15 The International Olympic Committee (IOC) Consensus Statement: Harassment and Abuse in Sport (2016) highlights that "It is incumbent upon all stakeholders in sport both to adopt general principles for safe sport... and to implement and monitor policies and procedures for safe sport... which state that: all athletes have a right to be treated with respect, protected from non-accidental violence..." - 1.16 In addition, the IOC Basic Universal Principles of Good Governance encompasses safeguarding and makes it compulsory for organisations that belong to the Olympic movement to adopt these principles, implement relevant measures and monitor compliance, which is supported. - 1.17 The Federation International de Gymnastique (FIG) supports the IOC consensus statement and principles of good guidance and are actively developing safeguarding policy and will require all national member federations to implement equivalent standards to protect athletes and other participants in high performance gymnastics. - 1.18 The prevention of harassment and abuse (described collectively as non-accidental violence) in our sport requires a systematic and co-ordinated approach, working together across the gymnastics community and with key statutory authorities and other relevant organisations.
-The effectiveness of safeguards is dependent on ensuring everyone is involved and engaged and receives appropriate training and support.
+While data protection law should not be seen as a barrier to sharing information where it is necessary to protect a child or adult at risk from harm, due regard must be given to ensuring personal information is shared in accordance the General Data Protection Regulation (GDPR) and the Data Protection Act 2018. - 1.14 All sports organisations have an important leadership role in embedding a no-tolerance approach towards all forms of abuse and taking steps to prevent other forms of harm which include: - Poor or unsafe practice; - Discrimination, harassment and victimization; - Bullying or hazing; and - Extremism.